Henry Daniell: Broadway and early films

 In April 1921, Daniell appeared at the Empire Theatre in New York City, as Prince Charles of Vaucluse in Clair de Lune, and subsequently toured for the next three years, reappearing in London at the Garrick Theatre in August 1925 as Jack Race in Cobra.

 Daniell returned to Broadway in The Woman on the Jury (1923) and The Second Mrs. Tanqueray (1924).

 He again went to New York for the first six months of 1929, appearing at the Morosco Theatre in January as Lord Ivor Cream in Serena Blandish, returning in July to London where he played John Carlton in Secrets at the Comedy Theatre.

 He again toured America in 1930–31, this time appearing on the Pacific Coast at Los Angeles as well as New York once more.
 He returned to London for another packed programme of stage performances, which he continued in Britain and the United States while also beginning his film career in 1929 with The Awful Truth, with leading lady Ina Claire.

 He was also in Jealousy (1929) with Jeanne Eagels in her last role.
 He was in The Last of the Lone Wolf (1930) and returned to Broadway for Heat Wave (1931) and For Services Rendered (1933).
-He appeared in the West End in Walter C. Hackett's Afterwards in 1933.
+He appeared in the West End in Walter Hackett's Afterwards in 1933.

 Daniell returned to films in the British The Path of Glory (1934) then was back on Broadway in Kind Lady (1935).

 On Broadway he was in Murder Without Crime (1943) and Lovers and Friends (1943-44) with Katherine Cornell.
-On Broadway, Daniell was in revivals of The Winter's Tale (1946), Lady Windermere's Fan (1946-47), and The First Mrs. Fraser (1947).
+On Broadway, Daniell was in revivals of The Winter's Tale (1946), Lady Windermere's Fan (1946–47), and The First Mrs. Fraser (1947).